jamesjiang52/Unbound/README.md

 # Unbound

-Note that this is a very much a **work in progress**.
-A semi-playable build is projected to be completed in early-to-mid April.
+Note that this is a very much a **work in progress**. <del>A semi-playable build is projected to be completed in early-to-mid April.</del> As of May 2018, this project is no longer being worked on.

 This is my attempt to create a simplified, isometric version of Bethesda's popular RPG [_The Elder Scrolls V: Skyrim_](https://elderscrolls.bethesda.net/en/skyrim), using the [Unity](https://unity3d.com/)